Skip to content

 These are great ways to shake some hands, pass out business cards, and make sure that people know your name.
 All it takes is a few video production jobs to break into the industry.

-Tailor the job to meet your strengths
+Play to your strengths

 Film genres